Skip to content

 EDS connects to PaaS, Adobe Commerce as a Cloud Service, or Adobe Commerce Optimizer.
 EDS drop-in components set session cookies that Luma Bridge (a PHP module on PaaS) reads to share sessions with Luma — independent of Adobe Commerce Optimizer.
 The Adobe Commerce Optimizer Connector syncs PaaS catalog and pricing into Adobe Commerce Optimizer.

 Adobe Commerce on cloud infrastructure or on-premises.
-The Magento Open Source edition is not supported.
-A PaaS license alone does not include drop-in components; to use drop-ins on PaaS, you must also hold an Adobe Commerce Optimizer license (see Adobe Commerce Optimizer).
+The Magento Open Source edition (Adobe’s open-source e-commerce platform, which is a separate product from Adobe Commerce) is not supported.
+A PaaS license alone does not include drop-in components.
+To use drop-ins on PaaS, you must also hold an Adobe Commerce Optimizer license (see Adobe Commerce Optimizer).

 v2.4.7 or later